 The Ringstrasse, a collection of imposing imperial buildings, including the parliament and old law courts, remains seemingly unchanged by the passing decades.
 St Stephen’s Cathedral, with its striking multi-coloured roof has dominated the skyline since the 12th century and outside is the ideal spot to watch street entertainment: from fire-eaters to mime artists and even opera singers – not forgetting the designer shopping on the Graben and countless quieter areas too!

-This afternoon you are free to explore as you wish.
-Explore this wonderful city’s cultural diversity, always at the crossroads of European history, take in one if its world class museums and galleries or perhaps just visit one of the city’s renowned coffee houses sampling those famous Viennese pastries.
 During the evening, and for a real sense of the atmosphere of centuries past, you could visit one of the numerous classical concerts held in one of the city’s beautiful churches.
-Here you can listen to the sounds of the great composers such as Handel, Bach or Strauss, the memories of which will stay with you for many years.
+Here you can listen to the sounds of the great composers such as Handel, Bach or Strauss, the memories of which will stay with you for many years

 This morning we have a guided tour of the magnificent 18th century Schönbrunn, the Hapsburg’s summer residence and everything a palace should be: grandiose, fabulously decorated, crammed with priceless works of art, Chinese and Meissen porcelain, furniture, tapestries, lacquer-work, chandeliers and glassware.
 Look above and below, the intricate detail of the floors and ceilings is truly outstanding.
 The palace became the permanent home of Emperor Franz Josef, boasting an amazing 1441 rooms, including the parlour where a six-yearold Mozart played for Empress Maria Theresa!